KSP-KOS/KOS/doc/source/tutorials/gui.rst

 We will want a function that adds a tab with a title on it, and returns a box into which we can put whatever widgets we want::

-    LOCAL page TO AddTab(tabwidget,"One").
+    LOCAL page IS AddTab(tabwidget,"One").
     page:ADDLABEL("This is page 1").
     page:ADDLABEL("Put stuff here!").

-    LOCAL page TO AddTab(tabwidget,"Two").
+    LOCAL page IS AddTab(tabwidget,"Two").
     page:ADDLABEL("This is page 2").
     page:ADDLABEL("Put more stuff here!").

-    LOCAL page TO AddTab(tabwidget,"Three").
+    LOCAL page IS AddTab(tabwidget,"Three").
     page:ADDLABEL("This is page 3").
     page:ADDLABEL("Put even stuff here!").